 Repair or replace is a fair question, and we’d rather tell you the truth than sell you a part.
 Age is the first thing we look at.
 Most microwaves run 7 to 10 years.
 If yours is past 7 and the magnetron or control board has failed, the math gets tight.
 A unit only a few years old is almost always worth fixing.

 The part that broke matters just as much.
-A worn door latch, a dead turntable motor, or a blown line fuse are cheap, fast repairs, and we’ll fix those every time.
-A burnt-out magnetron or a fried control board on a $120 countertop unit is where replacement starts to make sense, because the part and labor can land close to a new one.
-The rough line we use: if the repair runs near or over half the price of a comparable new GE, we’ll tell you to replace it.
+A worn door latch, a dead turntable motor, or a blown line fuse are cheap, fast repairs, and a technician can fix those every time.
+A burnt-out magnetron or a fried control board on a basic countertop unit is where replacement starts to make sense, because the part and labor can land close to the price of a new one.
+The rough line to use: if the repair runs near or over half the price of a comparable new GE, replacement is worth considering.

 OTR units shift that math.
-A built-in over-the-range GE costs a lot more than a countertop model and is bolted into your cabinetry, so we lean toward repairing those even when the failure is bigger.
-We also look at the whole unit.
+A built-in over-the-range GE costs a lot more than a countertop model and is bolted into your cabinetry, so repair tends to make more sense even when the failure is bigger.
+The technician also looks at the whole unit.
 If it’s clean and worked fine until this one part quit, fixing it buys you years.
-If it’s throwing different errors every few months, that’s a pattern, and we’ll say so.
-Our techs give you the honest call on the spot.
+If it’s throwing different errors every few months, that’s a pattern, and a good technician will say so.
+The techs in our network give you the honest call on the spot.
 For more on this, read our guide on whether to repair or replace an appliance.

 Safety first: why microwave repair is for pros